Denis Kilcommons

 Ray might have been an assassin, but at least he was polite.

 I have always been, and still am, a working journalist.
 I enjoyed a stint in Uganda on the Daily Nation in the 1960s until I was deported.
 Back in the UK, I worked on provincial newspapers covering courts, crime and hard news before becoming a feature writer.
-For the last 20 odd years, I have written a column for the Huddersfield Daily Examainer in Yorkshire which, as everyone knows, is God's Own County.
+For the last 30 years, I have written a column for the Huddersfield Daily Examiner in Yorkshire which, as everyone knows, is God's Own County.
 I came, took up residence in a Pennine village, found the ale and company particularly fine, and stayed.
 Why would anyone want to move?

 With Bantam, I wrote four international thrillers.
 I also wrote two British thrillers for Hodder and Stoughton.
 Since then, I have mainly concentrated on journalism, although I have undertaken commissions under various pseudonyms, and worked with a children's publisher.
 I have been translated into several languages including Japanese and Korean and once earned millions in Italy.
 Millions of lire, that is.
 Unfortunately the exchange rate was about one million lire to the pound.
+To date, I have had 21 novels published and have others self published as e-books and paperback on Amazon.